Hartlebury Castle Grounds

 Adventure Playground

-Let the children burn off some steam as they climb through cargo nets and swing from ropes, zoom down the zip-wire and enjoy the slides.
+Let the children burn off some steam as they climb on rope nets, zoom down the zip-wire and enjoy the slides.
 Relax in the beautiful woodland on the picnic benches or get involved, the playground is a brilliant addition to your visit.

 Walk in the footsteps of Royalty